 The Pharmacy and Therapeutics Committee (P&T Committee) develops our drug formulary.
 This committee, composed of physicians from various medical specialties, reviews the medications in all therapeutic categories based on safety, effectiveness, and cost, and selects the most cost-effective drugs in each class.

-The P&T Committee regularly reviews new and existing medications to ensure that our formulary remains responsive to the needs of our members and providers.
+The P&T Committee regularly reviews new and existing medications to help ensure that our formulary remains responsive to the needs of our members and providers.
 We update the formulary periodically and it is subject to change.

 Health plan coverage for drugs

 We generally do not cover drugs not in the formulary, although we may cover some under special circumstances.
-Items that we do not cover include:
+Items that we usually do not cover include:

 - Over-the-counter medicines (examples include cosmetics or drugs for motion sickness or diarrhea)

 - Dental prescriptions